se4ai2324-uniba/MalURLs/README.md

 - flask api
 - get_features module

-For code quality we use Pylint and Flake8 python libraries
+For code quality we use Pylint and Flake8 python libraries,
+- Flake8 reports are available [here](tests/docs/flake8_reports/)
+- Pylint reports are available [here](tests/docs/pylint_reports/)

 # 7) Deployment
-The interface and the flask api are deplyed on Azure
+The interface and the flask api are deplyed on Azure:
+- The API is available [here](https://malurls-api.azurewebsites.net/)
+- The frontend is available [here]()

 # 8) Project Organization
 ------------